SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 The electromagnetic fields evolve as described in :doc:`azimuthal_modes_decomposition` with only the mode :math:`m=0`, or equivalently neglecting all the derivatives along the azimuthal angle in Maxwell's Equations written in cylindrical coordinates.

-As in a typical :program:`Smilei` simulation in cylindrical coordinates, the particles evolve in the 3D space, with their positions and momenta described in cartesian coordinates.
+As in a typical :program:`Smilei` simulation in cylindrical coordinates, the macro-particles evolve in the 3D space, with their positions and momenta described in cartesian coordinates.

 The envelope approximation coupled to the cylindrical symmetry assumption can greatly speed-up a simulation of a physical set-up where these assumptions are suited.